FourierSR: A Fourier Token-based Plugin for Efficient Image Super-Resolution: Limitation and Future Work

 \section{Limitation and Future Work}

-Since the presence of the Fast Fourier Transform (FFT) and Inverse Fast Fourier Transform (IFFT) within our FourierSR affects the model's inference speed to a certain extent, our FourierSR is suited to be used as plug-ins to incorporate into existing methods under certain quantitative constraints, rather than on a large scale.
+Since the presence of the Fast Fourier Transform (FFT) and Inverse Fast Fourier Transform (IFFT) within our FourierSR affects the model's inference speed to a certain extent, our FourierSR is suited to be used as a plug-in to incorporate into existing methods under certain quantitative constraints, rather than on a large scale.
 This ensures that methods empowered by our FourierSR maintain a reasonable inference speed while improving the model representation.

-Specifically, comparing the common feature extraction units, such as the $3\times3$ convolution and windows-based Transformer, the strength of our FourierSR lies in its lightweight nature with powerful representation capabilities, as can be seen from Param's counts and FLOPs counts comparisons in TABLE~\ref{tab: latency}, and performance comparisons in TABLE~\ref{tab: compare_CT}.
+Specifically, comparing the $3\times3$ convolution and windows-based Transformer, the strength of our FourierSR lies in its lightweight nature with powerful representation capabilities, as can be seen from Param's counts and FLOPs counts comparisons in TABLE~\ref{tab: latency}, and performance comparisons in TABLE~\ref{tab: compare_CT}.
 However, according to the latency comparison of TABLE~\ref{tab: latency}, although our FourierSR has a huge advantage in inference speed compared to the windows-based Transformer, the inference speed advantage over the $3\times3$ convolution is insignificant.
-Therefore, when FourierSR is used on a large scale as feature enhancement modules in existing methods, inference speed will be slower than CNN-based models.
+Therefore, when FourierSR is used on a large scale as a feature enhancement module in existing methods, inference speed will be slower than CNN-based models.

-Inspired by sparse-based~\cite{wang2021exploring} as well as window-based~\cite{liang2021swinir} works to reduce module complexity, in the future, we will take advantage of sparse representations and window divisions to reduce the complexity of FFT and IFFT, further speeding up the inference of our FourierSR while maintaining the ability to boost efficient SR.
+Inspired by sparse-based and window-based works that aim to reduce complexity, we will leverage sparse representations and window divisions in the future to further reduce the complexity of FFT and IFFT, thereby accelerating the inference of FourierSR while maintaining the ability to boost SR. Furthermore, the all-in-one restoration~\cite{jiang2025survey} builds a unified framework capable of handling multiple low-level tasks, including adverse weather restoration~\cite{sun2024restoring,li2026seeing}, SR~\cite{li2023cross}, and deblur~\cite{kong2023efficient}.
+Our FourierSR exhibits potential owing to its plug-and-play nature, which we plan to further explore.